MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 )
 ~~~

-But we could also refactor to a Product of Produce and Sums
+But we could also refactor it to a product of a product and sums:

 ~~~ haskell
 DnsRecord(ttl, name,